-A blog tour, blog trip or press trip is a trip put together by a public or private organization to promote a destination.
-It usually involves (travel) bloggers, writers, photographers, journalists and people alike who mainly get invited and take part for free or at a discounted (media) rate.
-Minding than there’s not such thing as free lunch, the attendees are usually expected to produce some content which, ultimately, will entertain, inspire or educate a target audience and result in more customers and sales.
+A blog tour, blog trip, or press trip is a trip put together by a public or private organization to promote a destination.
+It usually involves (travel) bloggers, writers, photographers, journalists, and people alike who mainly get invited and take part for free or at a discounted (media) rate.
+Minding there’s no such thing as free lunch, the attendees are usually expected to produce some content that, ultimately, will entertain, inspire or educate a target audience and result in more customers and sales.

-Enough with the boring stuff, here’s where you matter : In the end, all the articles, photo essays, social media shares, videos and so on are directed to you.
+Enough with the boring stuff, here’s where you matter: In the end, all the articles, photo essays, social media shares, videos, and so on are directed to you.
 But as you could have imagined, there’s a slight difference between a trip someone takes for the sake of it and a blog tour.
-That’s why articles coming out of a blog tour should always be disclosed to the audience as such both because that’s what law says and to keep up a certain level of credibility.
+That’s why articles coming out of a blog tour should always be disclosed to the audience as such both because that’s what the law says and to keep up a certain level of credibility.

-And Kerala Blog Express blog tour was not different.
+And the Kerala Blog Express blog tour was not different.